MA

 Facilities

-Facilities at our Cardiff campus range from photographic darkrooms and professional – level printers to video and audio production studios.
-Subject to induction in their use; you will be able to borrow a full range of equipment including cameras, microphones and lighting.
-Our specialist library offers a comprehensive range of textbooks, research journals and other physical and on-line resources, as well as an inter-library loan service.
+Our Cardiff campus is equipped with everything you need to bring your ideas to life, from photographic darkrooms and professional printers to video and audio production studios.
+After an induction, you can borrow a full range of equipment, including cameras, microphones, and lighting.
+Our specialist library provides a wide selection of textbooks, research journals, and online resources, along with an inter-library loan service to access even more materials.

 Careers and Employability